-Chen wins Internationaux de France on tough day for Uno
+Skaters Kostornaia, Chen win at Internationaux de France

-GRENOBLE, France (AP) — Nathan Chen has secured qualification for the figure skating Grand Prix finals with victory at the Internationaux de France.

-The world champion made errors landing three of his four quadruple jumps in Saturday’s free skate but still had a total of 297.16 points.
-That was more than enough for the American to claim his eighth consecutive win in Grand Prix events.
+Men’s world champion Chen made errors landing three of his four quadruple jumps in the free skate but his total of 297.16 points was more than enough for the American to claim his eighth consecutive win in Grand Prix events.
+He’s heading to the finals in Turin, Italy, next month.

 Russian Alexander Samarin took second, a full 32 points behind Chen on 265.10, and France’s Kevin Aymoz claimed his first Grand Prix medal with bronze on 254.64.